Jury awards CPD whistleblower nearly $1 million

 “They dropped this investigation like a radioactive hot potato.
 They knew eventually this video was going to come to light, so whatever efforts they were making to help Khalil Muhammad went out the window,” attorney Torreya Hamilton told jurors.
 “The truth is, nobody at the top of CPD really wanted these reports finished until they had to. ...
 Imagine the thoughts going through the heads of these bosses as they watched this video.
 Ike was right.”

 Muhammad was eventually suspended for six months after the city police board ruled the shooting was unjustified, and the city paid more than $2 million to settle a lawsuit filed on Hayes’ behalf.
-Lambert’s attorneys suggested that jurors award Lambert a sum equivalent to the $55,000 in overtime he missed out on after taking leave for more than a year following his move to patrol, as well as a sum between $1.25 million and $2 million for the emotional distress Lambert has endured in the years since he was demoted.
+Lambert’s attorneys suggested that jurors award Lambert an amount equivalent to the $55,000 in overtime he missed out on after taking leave for more than a year following his move to patrol, as well as between $1.25 million and $2 million for the emotional distress Lambert has endured in the years since he was demoted.

 City attorneys said that Lambert was demoted for botching the case and that he had refused a job offer that would have kept him in the detective division.
 They also made a more technical argument that Lambert’s actions didn’t meet the requirements of the state’s whistleblower laws.